How to Install an Attic Fan

 One effective way to do it is to screw the corners of the flange into the roofing surface.
 You can start with the bottom two corners in this regard.

 You can find two screw holes at the bottom edges of the fan’s flange, one on each side of the blade.
-The attic fan will be secured to your roof by screwing the flange into place.
+The attic fan will be secured to your roof by screwing the flange.
 But before screwing them into place, check if the edges of the flange are appropriately aligned with the shingles.

 You can find roofing adhesives in almost any hardware store.

 In conclusion, while installing a fan isn’t exactly a walk in the park, it’s a pretty achievable thing to get done.
-At this point, all that’s left to do is to do the wiring for your attic fan.
+All that’s left to do is to do the wiring for your attic fan.
 We recommend you hire the service of a professional electrician near you to do it for you.